 CO2 or Trytophan

-For years, scientists have told us that the reason we feel tired after eating a traditional Thanksgiving meal is that turkey contains tryptophan, a natural sedative.
-But the staff at CO2Meter has also known for years that high carbon dioxide (CO2) levels in any space filled with individuals, can directly affect us as well.
+For years, scientists told us that the reason we feel tired after eating a traditional Thanksgiving meal is that turkey contains tryptophan, a natural sedative.
+But the staff at CO2Meter have known for years that high carbon dioxide (CO2) levels indoors directly affects us as well.

 Here are the results from the study: